LIRIK-SPENCER/data-collection/README.md

 # data-collection

-Repo For Storing IPs, Server Config Files For the Game called BOMBSQUAD
+Repo For Storing IPs, Server Config Files According to their respective IPs